 - Sharp or stabbing pain in one spot

 - Soreness or tenderness in a general area

 - Pain that radiates down into the shoulders, arms, or fingers, or radiates up into the head

 In some cases, other symptoms associated with the neck pain are even more problematic, such as:

 - Tingling, numbness, or weakness that radiates into the shoulder, arms, or fingers

 Neck pain might be minor and easily ignored, or it can be excruciating to the point where it interferes with important daily activities, including sleep.
 The pain might be short-lived, come and go, or become constant.
 While not common, neck pain can also be a signal of a serious underlying medical issue, such as meningitis, or cancer.

-When neck pain is bothering you and has started to put a dent in your life-style, schedule a visit with Dr. Smith today and get started to a better and healthier you.
+When neck pain is bothering you and has started to put a dent in your life-style, schedule a visit with Dr. Jade today and get started to a better and healthier you.
 Call us today at 505-327-5086 and start your journey back to full health.